castle-engine/pascal-language-server/README.md

 ;; By default none.
 filename=/tmp/pasls-log.txt

+;; Whether to dump full JSON request/response contents to log (may be quite long).
+;; By default this is false (0), and JSON request/response logs are cut at 2000 characters.
+;; You change it to true (1) to have full logs, useful at debugging. full_json=1

 [lazarus]
 ;; Custom directory with Lazarus config.
 ;; It should contain files like environmentoptions.xml, fpcdefines.xml .